jeremydaly/lambda-api/README.md

 ## Reusing Persistent Connections
 If you are using persistent connections in your function routes (such as AWS RDS or Elasticache), be sure to set `context.callbackWaitsForEmptyEventLoop = false;` in your main handler.
 This will allow the freezing of connections and will prevent Lambda from hanging on open connections.
 See [here](https://www.jeremydaly.com/reuse-database-connections-aws-lambda/) for more information.

+## TypeScript Support
+An index.d.ts declaration file has been included for use with your TypeScript projects (thanks @hassankhan).
+Please feel free to make suggestions and contributions to keep this up-to-date with future releases.

 ## Contributions
 Contributions, ideas and bug reports are welcome and greatly appreciated.
 Please add  [issues](https://github.com/jeremydaly/lambda-api/issues) for suggestions and bug reports or create a pull request.